-In Georgia, the primary goal of a Living Shoreline is to provide an alternative to traditional hardened shoreline engineering designs that hinder or disrupt the natural connections between aquatic environments and adjacent uplands.
+In Georgia, the primary goal of a living shoreline is to stabilize the shoreline to reduce erosion while avoiding engineering designs that hinder or disrupt the natural connections between aquatic environments and adjacent uplands.
 Secondary goals include the preservation of tidal exchange, sediment conservation, natural plant communities, and necessary shoreline dynamics associated with sea level rise.

-Currently, there are seven successful Living Shorelines installed along the Georgia Coast and several more projects in the works.
+Currently, there are twelve successful living shorelines installed along the Georgia Coast and several more projects in the works.
 The Georgia Department of Natural Resources has worked and will continue to work with other local, state, and federal agencies and organizations including The Nature Conservancy, National Oceanic and Atmospheric Administration's Restoration Center, the Sapelo Island National Estuarine Research Reserve, the Environmental Protection Agency, and the Marine Extension Service to promote living shorelines as an alternative bank stabilization technique in Georgia.